CITY PULSE: The Censored City

 Within the Realm of a Dying Sun

-The Full Circle Gallery is hosting Babar Moghal and Scheherezade Junejo’s exhibition titled ‘Within the Realm of a Dying Sun’ from August 31 to September 8.
+The Full Circle Gallery is hosting Babar Moghal and Scheherezade Junejo’s exhibition titled ‘Within the Realm of a Dying Sun’ until September 8.
 Moghal is a young artist and graphic designer from Karachi.
 His work is beautiful and breathtaking, his subjects varied and wide-ranging.
 Karachi-born Scheherezade, using her knowledge and study of human anatomy, attempts to highlight the duality in our psychosis.
 Call 0303-2239038 for more information.

 We Should All Be Feminists